cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

       - the entry `op` is removed from `unbondingOps`.
   - `(chainId, vscId)` is removed from `vscToUnbondingOps`.
 - Error condition:
-  - The ID of the channel on which the `VSCPacket` was sent is not mapped to a chain ID (in `channelToChain`).
+  - The ID of the channel on which the packet was sent is not mapped to a chain ID (in `channelToChain`).

 <!-- omit in toc -->
 #### **[CCV-PCF-GETUBDES.1]**